Augmented-Reality-Virtual-Reality-AR-VR/.github/profile/README.md

     -  Include a link to the project's code of conduct, which outlines the expected behavior and sets the tone for respectful and inclusive collaboration.

-## Useful resources 👩‍💻 :computer: :books:
+## Useful Resources 👩‍💻 :computer: :books:

 1. **Learning Platforms:**
    - [Coursera](https://www.coursera.org/)